 BaSE in Brief.

-Explore our about us page and get to know the vision as a company.
-The BaSE Bangladesh is a social business and a Guaranteed Fair Trade organization based in Bangladesh, established to coordinate and promote the handicraft products of various female manufacturing groups that are often excluded from mainstream markets, especially those working in the South-West.
+The BaSE is a social business and a Guaranteed Fair Trade organization based in Bangladesh, established to coordinate and promote the handicraft products of various female manufacturing groups that are often excluded from mainstream markets, especially those working in the South-West.
 Since 1999, BaSE has been a member of the World Fair Trade Organization (WFTO).

 Through BaSE, these groups produce various handmade items, including Date/Palm leaf Kaisa & Jute Basketry, Jute Macramé, Crochet & Weaving Bags, Nakshi Hand Embroidery, Fashion, and Accessories.